-With three award-winning British Columbia campuses located in Burnaby, Surrey, and downtown Vancouver, Simon Fraser University offers a strong research environment in a dynamic Pacific Rim setting that is ranked by the Economist Intelligence Unit as the world’s most livable city.
-For further details about the Beedie School of Business, visit our website at http://www.beedie.sfu.ca/.
+With three award-winning British Columbia campuses located in Burnaby, Surrey, and downtown Vancouver, Simon Fraser University offers a strong research environment in a dynamic Pacific Rim setting.
+For further details about the Beedie School of Business, visit our website at http://www.beedie.sfu.ca/

 A complete application must include:

 - an up-to-date, full curriculum vitae (include details of research and teaching, scholarly record, funding, and list of collaborations/partnerships)

 - statement outlining the alignment of your research and teaching to the position’s qualifications, Beedie’s strategic priorities and vision

 - proposed program of research and two examples of scholarly work

 - a teaching portfolio and/or evidence of teaching potential in the area (this may include a statement of pedagogy, prior or proposed syllabi, and evidence of your commitment to improving your teaching practice)

 - names and email addresses of 3 referees (ranked in order of preference).
 SFU will contact referees directly.